pyroscope/pimp-my-box/README.md

 this repository, while still being able to provide your own version from a custom playbook (which you then have to merge with changes made to the master in this repo).

+# Enabling Optional Applications

+To activate the optional applications, add these settings to your `host_vars`:

+ * `flexget_enabled: yes` for FlexGet.
+ * `rutorrent_enabled: yes` for ruTorrent (see below for details).

+Then run the playbook again.

+FlexGet is just installed ready to be used, for full operation a configuration file (see the [cookbook](http://flexget.com/wiki/Cookbook)) and a cronjob must be added.

+ruTorrent, if enabled, is available at `https://my-box.example.com/rutorrent/`.

 ### Installing and Updating ruTorrent